We will get you to where you want to be

 *Provided you have an online attendance level of 80% or more

 To accept your offer of a place to study, a confirmation payment is required comprising an administration fee of £235 and a £1,000 security deposit.

-Even if you begin your studies virtually from home, we hope you will be able to return to studying in Centre or College during your course and the deposit payment is required in advance to confirm your place as usual.
-This will minimise the risk of unnecessary disruption to your studies that may be caused by demanding payment at a later date for you to be able to travel and continue with your studies in Centre or College.
+Even if you begin your studies virtually from home, we hope you will be able to return to studying in Centre during your course and the deposit payment is required in advance to confirm your place as usual.
+This will minimise the risk of unnecessary disruption to your studies that may be caused by demanding payment at a later date for you to be able to travel and continue with your studies in Centre.

 Prior to enrolling to begin your studies virtually from home, you will also need to pay £6,000 of your tuition fees in advance.
 You can make this payment at any point between confirming your place and enrolling online to begin your studies.
 It is beneficial for you to make this payment early, as you will then gain access to Prepare for Success – a virtual preparation course designed to give you a head start in your studies.